willmorrison1/daRt/README.md

 #### Scenario 2: Load data in sections and process each section

-Do ‘scenario 1’ analysis but with data processed for each band separately to save on memory usage.
+Do 'scenario 1' analysis but with data processed for each band separately to save on memory usage.

 ``` r
 sF <- simulationFilter(product = "rb3D",